cosmos/cosmos-sdk/docs/docs/building-modules/01-module-manager.md

 * `SetOrderExportGenesis(moduleNames ...string)`: Sets the order in which the [`ExportGenesis`](./08-genesis.md#exportgenesis) function of each module will be called in case of an export.
 This function is generally called from the application's main [constructor function](../basics/00-app-anatomy.md#constructor-function).
 * `SetOrderBeginBlockers(moduleNames ...string)`: Sets the order in which the `BeginBlock()` function of each module will be called at the beginning of each block.
 This function is generally called from the application's main [constructor function](../basics/00-app-anatomy.md#constructor-function).
 * `SetOrderEndBlockers(moduleNames ...string)`: Sets the order in which the `EndBlock()` function of each module will be called at the end of each block.
 This function is generally called from the application's main [constructor function](../basics/00-app-anatomy.md#constructor-function).
+* `SetOrderPrecommiters(moduleNames ...string)`: Sets the order in which the `Precommit()` function of each module will be called during commit of each block.
+This function is generally called from the application's main [constructor function](../basics/00-app-anatomy.md#constructor-function).
+* `SetOrderPrepareCheckStaters(moduleNames ...string)`: Sets the order in which the `PrepareCheckState()` function of each module will be called during commit of each block.
+This function is generally called from the application's main [constructor function](../basics/00-app-anatomy.md#constructor-function).
 * `SetOrderMigrations(moduleNames ...string)`: Sets the order of migrations to be run.
 If not set then migrations will be run with an order defined in `DefaultMigrationsOrder`.
 * `RegisterInvariants(ir sdk.InvariantRegistry)`: Registers the [invariants](./07-invariants.md) of module implementing the `HasInvariants` interface.
 * `RegisterRoutes(router sdk.Router, queryRouter sdk.QueryRouter, legacyQuerierCdc *codec.LegacyAmino)`: Registers legacy [`Msg`](./02-messages-and-queries.md#messages) and [`querier`](./04-query-services.md#legacy-queriers) routes.